u-blox/u-blox-sho-OpenCPU/MCUXpresso/IRIS-W1/USB-IRIS-W1/README.md

             ex.
 Wi-Fi Firmware location path ->  \rdrw612bga_wifi_cli\component\conn_fwloader\fw_bin
    ```

-**NOTE:** The WiFi/BT Firmware version depends on the chipset variant.
-Please use the appropriate version (e.g., a1 chipset -> XXXXXX_a1.bin).

    ```sh
 Use j-link commander to identify the chipset variant, follow the  setups